ReproNim/module-dataprocessing/_episodes/02-concepts.md

 > ## Machine accessibility

-> Machine accesibility means that information regarding an analysis or
+> Machine accessibility means that information regarding an analysis or
-> research workflow (a.k.a., metadata) can be easily accesed by and parsed with automated tools.
+> research workflow (a.k.a., metadata) can be easily accessed by and parsed with automated tools.
 > Typically, the main approach to describe our research is to write a document
 > that is shared with colleagues and collaborators.
 However, extracting
 > relevant information regarding data acquisition, processing and/or